Pete Oswald

-Pete Oswald (born July 8, 1980) is a #1 New York Times bestselling illustrator and production designer, best known for The Angry Birds Movie film series and ParaNorman.
+Pete Oswald (born July 8, 1980) is an illustrator and production designer, best known for The Angry Birds Movie film series and ParaNorman.
 He is also known for his work as a children's book author and illustrator, and painter.
 Pete's work includes the #1 New York Times bestselling picture book, The Good Egg, and the #2 New York Times bestselling picture book, The Bad Seed, both part of the Food Group series written by Jory John.

 Early life and education

-Oswald was raised in Bountiful, Utah, the son of Christopher and Nedda Oswald.
+Oswald was raised in Bountiful, Utah.
 His mother, also an artist, encouraged him to begin painting and drawing from an early age.
 He attended Judge Memorial High School, where he played baseball and basketball, in Salt Lake City, Utah.

 After graduating high school in 1999, he relocated to Los Angeles where he enrolled in Loyola Marymount University and earned a degree in animation arts.
 He then began working in Los Angeles in film and television animation.

 He cites his artistic influences as Pablo Picasso, Claude Monet, Gustav Klimt, Miroslav Šašek, Charles and Ray Eames, Mary Blair, Ronald Searle, and Al Hirschfeld.